-▶ Instant-Off Press the power button and then the system will be turned off instantly.
-(Default)
+Press the power button and then the system will be turned off instantly.
+(Default) ▶ Instant-Off button is pressed for less than 4 seconds, the system will enter suspend mode.

-▶ Delay 4 Sec.
 Press and hold the power button for 4 seconds to turn off the system.
-If the power button is pressed for less than 4 seconds, the system will enter suspend mode.
+If the power